 Like subscripts, values are sequences of bytes, except that ordering of values is not meaningful unlike ordering of subscripts.
 YottaDB automatically converts between numbers and strings, depending on the type of operand required by an operator or argument required by a function (see Numeric Considerations).

-This means that if an application were to store the current capital of
+This means that if an application were to store the current capital of Thailand as

 Capital("Thailand","current")="Bangkok" instead of

-Capital("Thailand")="Bangkok", the above subtree would have the
+Capital("Thailand")="Bangkok", the above subtree would have the following order:

 Capital("Thailand",1238,1378)="Sukhothai" Capital("Thailand",1350,1767)="Ayutthaya" Capital("Thailand",1767,1782)="Thonburi" Capital("Thailand",1782)="Bangkok" Capital("Thailand","current")="Bangkok"